Diegojs5/minikube/k8s_elastic_kibana_apm/README.md

 # Setup Example of Elastic stack on Kubernetes

-configuration to run Elasticsearch + Kibana + Elastic APM server and a Node.js app on Kubernetes.
+Configuration to run Elasticsearch + Kibana + Elastic APM server and a Node.js app on Kubernetes.

 ## How to run